-Apostleship of the Sea (AoS) is a charity for seafarers and their families and has port chaplains and seafarer centres in many parts of the world.
+Stella Maris is a charity for seafarers and their families and has port chaplains and seafarer centres in many parts of the world.
 The organisation’s port chaplains and ship visitors give care and support to seafarers regardless of belief, nationality or race.

 International Seafarers’ Welfare and Assistance Welfare and Assistance Network (ISWAN)